cloudflare/privacy-gateway-client-library/README.md

     --profile release-space-optimized

 # for Android this will fail using ndk but the binaries will be located
-# in different directory the bug https://github.com/bbqsrc/cargo-ndk/issues/73
+# in different directory.
+See https://github.com/bbqsrc/cargo-ndk/issues/73
 ➜  cargo ndk \
     -t armeabi-v7a \
     -t arm64-v8a \